Anyentyuwe: Personal life

-Despite opportunities, Anyentyuwe never married.
-As a result of one of the rapes, she did get pregnant and give birth to a daughter, Iga, in 1882.
-She enjoyed the companionship and professional relationship she shared with her longtime friend mentioned above, Robert Hamill Nassau, but maintained that they never had any romantic ties.
+In 1882, Anyentyuwe gave birth to a daughter, Iga.
+This pregnancy was the result of one of her sexual assaults.
+Despite admirers, she never married.
+Anyentyuwe enjoyed the companionship and professional relationship she shared with her longtime friend and former employer, Robert Hamill Nassau, but maintained that they never had any romantic ties.

 Feminism

-Throughout her time at the Mission, Anyentyuwe was challenged by the male missionaries.
-She was constantly required to "prove" her chasteness, and often spoke up about the misogynistic views on women's clothing and behavior expectations.
-It was uncommon for women to report any kind of harassment or rape in colonial Africa, and while her report was not prosecuted, just the act of her reporting it at all was very controversial.
-When she was working with Nasseu, their relationship was under constant scrutiny within the Protestant community, despite their continued assurance that they were close friends and professional colleagues; her outspoken denial of these accusations of sexual impropriety caused strife and gave her a rebellious reputation.
+Throughout Anyentyuwe's time at the Mission School, she was challenged by the male missionaries.
+She was constantly required to "prove" her chasteness, and frequently spoke out about the misogynistic views on women's clothing and behavior she witnessed.
+It was uncommon for women to report harassment or assault in colonial Africa; despite Anyentyuwe's assault never being prosecuted, merely reporting it caused controversy.
+While working with Nassau, their relationship was under constant scrutiny within the Protestant community, despite their continued assurance that they were close friends and professional colleagues; her outspoken denial of these accusations of sexual impropriety caused strife and led to her developing a rebellious reputation.